g4m817/llm-attention-head-instability/README.md

 This repository is my attempt at answering that question.
 To probe it, I first built [llm-gather-inference-metrics](https://github.com/g4m817/llm-gather-inference-metrics), which collects internal data during generation.
 Analyzing those metrics led to this proof-of-concept.

+Like my other heuristics project, I am not seaching for general safety, but strict adherence to developer-provided system instructions.

 ---

 ## What it does (high-level)